dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 However, many of these so called "SOTA models" will end up living on preprints, (or jupyter notebook) or in some obscure repository nobody cares about after the initial hype.

-Eventually, they are forgotten and lost in the ocean of newer SOTA models.
+Eventually, they are forgotten and lost in the ocean of newer "SOTA models".
-Additionally, the obsession of chasing after "SOTA models" often cause researchers to lose track of the end goal of building the model itself - deployment.
+To make things worse, the obsession of chasing after "SOTA models" often cause researchers to lose track of the end goal of building the model itself - deployment.

 We can forget about ever finding these models in production.